ks-ng/ksng/README.md

 Only works on Linux.
 To compile it for your system, `git pull` this repository, then go into the repository and `bash ksng/cmplmain.bash`, which will automatically compile the main file with all necessary flags, libraries, etc. You can go into `cmplmain.bash` and verify that you're not being hacked, too - just a G++ command and nothing more.

-Once the main file is compiled for your system, you can run the ./kingslayer executable to load the shell.
+Once the main file is compiled for your system, you can run the `./kingslayer` executable to load the shell.
 Again, you can check the main file (`ksng/main.cpp`) to verify it's not a virus.
 Then, you can use `help` to look at commands and their syntaxes.
 Have fun.
+(Note: you may need to run as root or with `sudo` to access network features, since the network interface card reading algorithms require using raw sockets which require sudo)

 ## What it is